sebakeaaen/ml-ops-project/reports/README.md

 >
 > Answer:

 Debugging methods depended on the individual group member.
-While writing the model, no serious bugs occurred that required the professional debugger, as they were simply resolved with a walkthrough of the code (ensuring that the math and configuration options was configured as intended).
-In this project we chose not to focus on further model optimizations beyond the basics, as we would rather focus on other aspects.
-As such, profiling was not attempted.This does not mean that we expect the code to be perfect at all, but for our purposes and especially through the use of a gpu, it was fast enough.
+While writing the model, not too many serious bugs occurred that required steping through with the debugger, as they were simply resolved with a walkthrough of the code (ensuring that the math and configuration options was configured as intended).
+This is also due to pytorch handling a lot of the boileplate.
+However for the api use was made, also of a remote debugger to analyze dimension of some faulty outputs, as well as stepping through the setting of some config params that were behaving unexpectedly.

+In this project we chose not to focus on further code performance optimizations, since our model and code were pretty rudimentary and tested models, we would rather focus on other aspects.
+As such, profiling was not attempted.
+This does not mean that we expect the code to be perfect at all, but for our purposes and especially through the use of a gpu, it was fast enough.

 ## Working in the cloud